 To fight future tarnish, wash items after dinner and store them in cotton cloth or bags.
-If it's humid where you live, consider bundling the cotton in plastic bags or wrap, suggest Lally Brennan of Commander's Palace, in New Orleans, and Mary Ferguson of Greyfield Inn, in Georgia.
+If it's humid where you live, experts, such as Lally Brennan of Commander's Palace and Mary Ferguson of Greyfield Inn, suggest bundling the cotton in plastic bags or wrap.

-Great news: Most items can go straight into the dishwasher, says James Murray, vice president of design and creative at Simon Pearce, in Quechee, Vermont.
-Just make sure your machine is in good shape -- rusty prongs can scratch, so if they look worn, buy new rubber tips.
-And space pieces out.
-Certain products (like GreenShield and Jet-Dry) can help prevent cloudy water marks.
-Hand-wash vintage stems and pieces with gold detail -- and take off jewelry before you roll up your sleeves, says Lori Hedtler, owner of Devonia Antiques, in Boston and West Palm Beach, Florida: “Diamonds and bracelets can break glass.”
+Most glass can go straight into the dishwasher, says James Murray, vice president of design and creative at Simon Pearce.
+Just make sure your machine is in good shape—rusty prongs can scratch, so if they look worn, buy new rubber tips.
+And be sure to space your pieces out.
+Certain products can help prevent cloudy water marks.
+Hand-wash vintage stems and pieces with gold detail—and take off jewelry before you roll up your sleeves.
+"Diamonds and bracelets can break glass," says Lori Hedtler, owner of Devonia Antiques.

-Rinse each glass in warm water and a teaspoon of white vinegar to remove tannin and lime deposits, then handwash and dry with a soft cloth, says Céline Sanchez, brand director for French crystal maker Saint-Louis.
+Unlike glass, crystal items need to be hand-washed: Rinse each glass in warm water and a teaspoon of white vinegar to remove tannin and lime deposits, then hand wash and dry with a soft cloth, says Céline Sanchez, brand director for crystal maker Saint-Louis.

-The beauty of this material is that it tarnishes very slowly -- all it usually needs is a light dusting, even if it's been stored away for years.
+The beauty of this material is that it tarnishes very slowly—all it usually needs is a light dusting, even if it's been stored away for years.
 But because it's soft, it's vulnerable to scratches.
-Italian pewter maker Match suggests removing them with metal polish (like Cape Cod) or grade #0000 steel wool; then hand-wash in warm, soapy water and dry right away.
+Italian pewter manufacturer Match advises its customers to removing them with metal polish or grade #0000 steel wool; then hand-wash in warm, soapy water and dry right away.
 After dinner, wash solid pieces and any with crystal or glass components by hand.

-If you have hard water, handwash the rest, too; otherwise, ceramic items with pewter trim can go in the machine on the china or gentle setting, with no heat-dry.
+If you have hard water, hand-wash the rest of your delicate items, too.
+Otherwise, ceramic items with pewter trim can go in the machine on the china or gentle setting, with no heat-dry.
 Let them cool before taking them out (the materials can contract and loosen from the heat).
 To prevent scratches, store stacked pieces with plate separators or paper in between.

 That said, some porcelain is dishwasher-safe on the light-wash or china cycle, says Daniel Da Silva, USA president of Portuguese porcelain maker Vista Alegre.
 Check for markings on the bottoms.
 For safekeeping, place a linen or felt protector or a paper towel between plates, says Hedtler, and don't stack more than 12.

-Some modern types are lacquered and don't tarnish.
+Some modern brass types are lacquered and don't tarnish.
 Unlacquered brass, however, is similar to silver in that it develops a patina when exposed to air.
-If you want a high shine, rub brass polish (such as Weiman or Wright’s) onto the surface using a polishing cloth or mitt, then buff it gently, advises Tina Frey, founder of Tina Frey Designs, a San Francisco–based maker of resin and brass tableware.
-After dinner, handwash pieces in warm, soapy water using a soft cloth, and store them in a climate-controlled part of your home, away from humidity.
+If you want a high shine, rub brass polish onto the surface using a polishing cloth or mitt, then buff it gently, advises Tina Frey, founder of Tina Frey Designs, a maker of resin and brass tableware.
+After dinner, hand wash pieces in warm, soapy water using a soft cloth, and store them in a climate-controlled part of your home, away from humidity.